Esri/vitruvio/doc/setup.md

 ## Development Setup

-This page describes how to setup development for ArcGIS CityEngine for Unreal.
+This page describes how to setup development for ArcGIS CityEngine for Unreal Engine.
 This requires [setting up Visual Studio for Unreal Engine](https://docs.unrealengine.com/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/index.html) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 **Note** that the Plugin is called _Vitruvio_ internally.